AdobeDocs/experience-platform.en/help/edge/personalization/rendering-personalization-content.md

 >[!TIP]
 >
-> If you use Adobe Target, scopes correspond to mboxes on the server, only they are all requested at once instead of individually.
+>If you use Adobe Target, scopes correspond to mboxes on the server, except they are all requested at once instead of individually.
 The global mbox is always returned.

 ### Manage flicker